nbw/lexikon-project/README.md

 </p>

 <h2>FEATURES</h2>
-I'll outline some of the features as this project is mean to used as part of a portfolio.
+I will highlight some of the features as this project is meant as part of my portfolio.

 <h2>JAVASCRIPT DEPENDENCIES</h2>
 <p>